 Applications such as DVB UHD Phase 2, ATSC 3.0, and UltraHD Blu-Ray would limit BitDepth and Range according to their respective requirements, and require specific values for matrix_coeffs, transfer_characteristics, etc. Existing “HDR-10” profiles in Ultra HD Blu-Ray, UHD Alliance, Ultra HD Forum, DECE Common File Format, and ARIB STD-B67 [9] are aligned with the BT.HDR VUI code points proposed in this document.

-A full copy of BT.HDR DNR [1] and background on the BT.HDR application described in the BT.HDR draft Report are attached in the liaisons to MPEG [2] and VCEG [3].
+A full copy of BT.HDR DNR [1] and background on the BT.HDR application described in the BT.HDR draft Report BT.2390 are attached in the liaisons to MPEG [2] and VCEG [3].

 Table 3 in BT.HDR DNR [1] also describes the reference viewing background and surround brightness, viewing distance, and display luminance range.